FreeFem/FreeFem-sources/examples/hpddm/coupled-dd-geneo-2d.md

 ### Problem specification

-We define our problem including the corresponding right hand side in the usual FreeFem manner,
+We define our problem, including the corresponding right-hand side, in the usual FreeFEM manner,

 ~~~freefem
 func f = x^2*y*100;